mohammadbaghani/Nowmusic-JS/README.md

-music player with java-script by me (Baghani)
+Music player with java-script by me (Baghani)

 View the site here : https://nowmusic.liara.run